acceleratefoundation/AngularBootcamp/README.md

-# AngularJS Bootcamp
+# Intro To Web Development Bootcamp

-Welcome to AngularJS Bootcamp!
+Welcome to the Accelerate Foundation Intro to Web Development Bootcamp!
 We are excited to have you!
-Over the next two weeksyou are going to be challenged on a grand scale.
+Over the next two weeks you are going to be challenged on a grand scale.
 If you made it this far and have been accepted to the program then congratulations!
-If you didn't make the cut thenkeep working, nothing good in life comes easy, but everything good in life you canachieve with hard work!
+If you didn't make the cut then keep working, nothing good in life comes easy, but everything good in life you can achieve with hard work!

 Now lets begin...